agoda-com/Agoda.IoC/README.md

 ## Usage in your project

-The basic usage of this project allow you to use 3 core attibutes on your classes (RegisterTransient, RegisterPerRequest, RegisterSingleton) like the following code
+The basic usage of this project allow you to use 3 core attributes on your classes (RegisterTransient, RegisterPerRequest, RegisterSingleton) like the following code

 ```csharp